-Unsatisfactory work, attendance and engagement
+Unsatisfactory attendance and engagement

 Getting the most from your university experience means engaging fully with your studies.